damianveltkamp/dotfiles/README.md

 ## ⚙️ Installing the setup

-Curl install script to get all packages and casks and fonts:
+Curl install script to get all packages, casks and fonts, also changes default shell to zsh:

 ```
 curl -s https://raw.githubusercontent.com/damianveltkamp/dotfiles/master/install.sh